ryancblack/FoDUploader/README.md

   --entitlementId         Optionally set an entitlement ID to use for the
                           assessment.

-  --debug                 (Default: False) Verbose setting, API call, POST
+  --debug                 (Default: False) Verbose setting, API calls, POST
-                          detail, and entitlement information will be written to the console.
+                          details, and entitlement information will be written to the console.